arnupretorius/GeneralAttributeEmbedding/README.md

-# GeneralAttributeEmbedding
+# General Attribute Embedding

-A repository for storing learned attribute embedding for movies.
+This repository contains attribute embeddings learned for movies and demonstrated in a blog post at [praelexis.com](http://praelexis.com/).